Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XZPos5u6IQY.md

 ### Transcript

-> you had you had tower defense satisfactory for a couple years already yeah you were one of the special people lucky people got in early there you go this is defending the golf ball i guess they're very sweet actually
+> you had you had tower defense satisfactory for a couple years already yeah you were one of the special people lucky people got in early there you go this is defending the golf ball I guess they're very sweet actually